 Hillwalking in Cevennes is an opportunity to explore a multitude of themes that have marked human life in this part of France since the middle ages:

 i) Having oppressed Protestant Huguenots in the early eighteenth century, a Spirit of Freedom evolved that sought to champion The Rights of Man.
-The Cevennes turned volte face and became a refuge for those escaping oppression and seeking tolerance, be they Spanish Republican, Jew, French Resistance Fighter, Hippy and, in more recent times, Gay.
+The Cevennes became a refuge for those escaping oppression and seeking tolerance, be they Spanish Republican, Jew, French Resistance Fighter, Hippy and, in more recent times, Gay.

-ii) The struggle for self sufficiency against ineluctable economic forces – the birth and decline of ways of life due to pestilence, competition and ‘progress’ and countryside exodus, followed by tentative re-settlement by those wishing to preserve ancient crafts or seeking an alternative, organic future.
+ii) The struggle for self sufficiency against ineluctable economic forces.
+These include the birth and decline of ways of life due to pestilence, competition and ‘the idea of progress.’
+The traditional countryside exodus has been replaced by tentative re-settlement by those wishing to preserve ancient crafts or seeking an alternative, organic future.

 Hillwalking in Cevennes is a fascinating journey from megalithic to modern times, depicting man’s enduring capacity to overcome whatever obstacles are thrown in his way.
 At a time when we are witnessing a ‘back-to-nature’ movement, Cevennes is an oasis of over-looked and under-explored life for your delectation and discovery.”

 - £815.00 Pounds Sterling or €895.00 Euros

 - Enjoy a fabulous walk along the mountain crest en route to St Jean du Gard.

 - Walk the final section of the Stevenson Trail – a taster before returning to walk it all?